andrewcooke/ParserCombinator.jl/README.md

 # SimpleParser

-This is a simple-to-use parser for Julia that tries t strike a balance between being both (moderately) efficient and simple (both for the end-user and the maintainer).
+This is a parser for Julia that tries to strike a balance between being both (moderately) efficient and simple (for the end-user and the maintainer).
 It is similar to parser combinator libraries in other languages (eg Haskell's Parsec).

 **EXAMPLE HERE**